vgskye/shinkansen/README.md

 # minivan

-Bare-minimum Gradle plugin for putting vanilla Minecraft, with official names, on the compilation classpath.
+Bare-minimum Gradle plugin for putting vanilla Minecraft, remapped with official names, on the compilation classpath.

-`minivan` is much smaller and much less feature-rich than [VanillaGradle](https://github.com/SpongePowered/VanillaGradle/) (hence the name). `minivan` makes *no* attempt to provide "run configs", reobfuscation, asset downloading, native library downloading, `genSources`/`decompile`, access widening, good error messages...
+# Audience

-`minivan` is just one of the lower-level supporting bricks in your Minecraft project.
-The intended audience is people writing [jaredlll08/MultiLoader-Template](https://github.com/jaredlll08/MultiLoader-Template) -style mods, who need something to fill out the compilation classpath on their `Common`/`Xplat` subproject, but don't need much else.
+`minivan` is for people writing [jaredlll08/MultiLoader-Template](https://github.com/jaredlll08/MultiLoader-Template) -style mods who need something to fill out the compilation classpath on their `Common`/`Xplat` subproject, but don't need much else.
+Traditionally, this is done with the excellent [VanillaGradle](https://github.com/SpongePowered/VanillaGradle/) project.

+However, VanillaGradle is a more general project, and `minivan` is designed specifically for the needs of Fabric and Forge modders. `minivan` does not download assets/natives, does not contain a `runClient`/`runServer` task, and does not contain a nice decompiler, under the expectation that your Fabric and Forge projects already have everything you need there.

 # Usage